 This annual contest puts high school students in the shoes of aerospace industry engineers designing a city in space that will house over 10,000 people.
 Student engineers demonstrate creativity, technical competence, management skills, environmental knowledge, space, teamwork, and presentation techniques to conquer the problems inherent in siting and designing a Space Settlement (Space Colony).

 spUN Student Debates at ISDC

-The National Space Society’s SpacEdge Education will be hosting debate tournaments to be held at The International Space Development Conference in Dallas, TX, May 28-31, 2020.
+The National Space Society’s SpacEdge Education will be hosting debate tournaments to be held at The International Space Development Conference in Los Angeles, CA, May 27-30, 2020.
 These spUN (Space Policy and UNiversalization) debates will be offered at the following levels: middle school/high school, college/university, and professional.
 The spUN Debates offer people around the globe an opportunity to contemplate the policies that will make their mark in space settlement.
 The development of space policy, the players, the representation of an inclusion of people, the military aspect, and the implications of space policy and development on the governance of Earth are topics that are under consideration for the ISDC spUN Debates.

 Jim Baen Memorial Writing Contest

 The Jim Baen Memorial Writing Contest has been co-sponsored by NSS and Baen Books since 2007.
 Science fiction writers who create positive stories about man’s future in space are rewarded with professional publication, NSS membership, and an award presented each year at the ISDC.
 Winning entries aren’t pulp tales about galactic empires or alien abductions, but serious near future stories about the sacrifice, heroics, adventure and discovery with our expansion into the solar system.
 Note that the contest opens on October 1st of each year, and is closed for submissions on February 1st of the following year.